The-Notebookinator/notebookinator/lib.typ

 /// - year (string): The years in which the notebook is being written
 /// - theme (theme): The theme that will be applied to all of the entries.
 If no theme is specified it will fall back on the default theme.
 /// - cover (content): the title page of the notebook
 /// - body (content): The content of the notebook.
 This will be ignored.
-Use the create_entry functions instead.
+Use the create-entry functions instead.
 /// -> content
 #let notebook(
   team-name: none, season: none, year: none, cover: none, theme: (:), body, ) = {
   let rules = theme.rules
   show: doc => rules(doc)
-  let cover-context = (team_name: team-name, season: season, year: year) page(print-cover(context: cover-context, theme: theme)) page[] // Filler page
+  let cover-context = (team-name: team-name, season: season, year: year) page(print-cover(context: cover-context, theme: theme)) page[] // Filler page